 Long before COVID, it had become fashionable to poo-poo long-term planning.
 Yet even in an era of constant change, planning has timeless benefits: it creates a venue for us to discuss the future, it helps us align goals across our teams and divisions, and it rallies us together behind a set of competitive ambitions.
 Planning isn’t dead, but it must evolve as reality continues to evade our best efforts to plan, react, or even comprehend it.
 And many companies (including our clients) are turning to scenario planning for that evolution.
-In this explainer, we’ll explore the differences between traditional strategic planning and scenario planning.
-We’ll also share the guidance we’ve given to clients and helpful tips for any strategic planning process.
+But what’s the difference, and when should it be applied?

 Strategic planning is the process of turning near-term ambitions into a set of tradeoffs and tactics.
 It answers the question, “How will we get from Point-A to B?”
 This process assumes (sometimes too frequently) that tomorrow will be very much like today, though companies can tack on contingency plans or variances in their forecasts to account for uncertainties and unknowns–often as a final step.

 There are many approaches, but the traditional strategic planning process often looks like this: